-Allow for bighor densities in the form control to be 1.1 - Allow for higher densities in the town centre to build the critical mass necessary to create a self-sufficient town and fulfil the town's role as a Larger Town; - Allow for, and achieve, an efficient use of infrastructure and resources; Contribute to enhanced vibrancy and vitality in the town centre; Encourage a reduction in the number and length of car journeys and associated greenhouse gas emissions; - Allow for enhance permeability in this area through the delivery of pedestrian link through the lands.
+- Allow for higher densities in the town centre to build the critical mass necessary to create a self-sufficient town and fulfil the town's role as a Larger Town; - Allow for, and achieve, an efficient use of infrastructure and resources; Contribute to enhanced vibrancy and vitality in the town centre; - Encourage a reduction in the number and length of car journeys and associated greenhouse gas emissions; - Allow for enhance permeability in this area through the delivery of pedestrian link through the lands.
 (2) (ii) Comprises While a lot of the land is developed, there are underutilised significant previous sections such as the lands between Esmonde Street and development and/or LIDL which offer redevelopment potential. under-utilised lands; (2) (iii) Is within or This area is within the core of Gorey Town. adjoining the core of an established or designated urban settlement (2) (iv) Will be These lands are in located in the heart of the town centre. essential in achieving The zoning of these lands is considered consistent with the compact and Urban Consolidations Priorities for Large Towns outlined in sustainable urban the SERPG, which states that under-utilised, derelict or growth; and undeveloped lands within the built-up area should be identified and opportunities realised.
 The Urban Design Strategy (Section 3 of the LA) identified the lands as a key opportunity site for redevelopment in the town centre.
 (2) (v)There are no These lands are within the urban centre and the proposed suitable alternative zoning is considered integral to consolidating and lands for the strengthening the urban core. particular use or development type in areas at lower risk of flooding within or adjoining the core of the urban centre.

-3 A flood risk The SEA Environmental Report has integrated the findings of assessment to an the SFRA. appropriate level of detail has been The CDP contains a suite of flood risk management carried out as part of objectives in relation to flooding and mitigation of flooding. the Strategic These objectives are relevant to the LAP.
-Flood Risk Environmental Management is discussed in further detail in Section 3.
-Assessment as part of the preparation of Planning applications for development proposals within the plan which Flood Zone A and B will be required to be accompanied by a demonstrates that site specific flood risk assessment appropriate to the nature flood risk to the and scale of the development and will be required to pass development can be the Development Management Justification Test, where adequately relevant.
-This site specific flood risk assessment must management and the comply with the requirements of the Guidelines in particular use or development with regard to a detailing the flood risk, proposing suitable of the lands will not and effective mitigation measures and addressing the cause unacceptable residual risk. or adverse impacts elsewhere.
-Mitigation measures would include: (a) Complying with recommendations, including the structural and non structural recommendations, set out in the CFRAM FRMP for the town. (b) Avoid a net reduction in the volume of floodplain storage within the lands being developed.
-This should include provision of compensatory storage preferably located within the site. (c) Proposals to include an appropriately designed L freeboard.
-This should be designed to the 1 in 100 and 1 in 1000 year flood events. (d) Existing flow paths are not disrupted or compromised. (e) Surface water management to comply with SUDS.
+The SEA Environmental Report has integrated the findings of the SFRA.

+3 A flood risk assessment to an appropriate level of detail has been carried out as part of the Strategic Environmental Assessment as part of the preparation of the plan which demonstrates that flood risk to the development can be adequately management and the use or development of the lands will not cause unacceptable or adverse impacts elsewhere.